alexmackey/HackTheCat/readme.md

 ## Setup

 **IMPORTANT!
-Again, do not install this application on a internet or sensitive machine**
+Again be careful where you install this site as it will be easy for an attacker to exploit it**

 This application is very simple and consists of: